 YIKES!!
 Look at that current!

 We were happy to get settled in Montreal, and the marina crew was outstanding!
 Kim and Debbie (and her friendly poodle, Olive) in the office are amazing, along with all of the other staff and dock hands.
 They bent over backwards to accommodate our continuous requests to extend our stay (we changed our plans 3X, originally staying for 3 nights, and ended up staying 7!), gave us great recommendations on restaurants and things to do in the city, and directions every time we borrowed their beautiful, new courtesy mini-van.
 The facilities are updated and spotless (with clean towels in the shower!), the location is right in the heart of Old Town, plus, they are AGLCA sponsors, so they provide a 15% discount to members.
-Since we were there for a week, they gave us that rate, which was even lower than the AGLCA rate.
+Since we were there for a week, they gave us the weekly rate, which was even lower than the AGLCA rate.
 It was an incredible bargain to stay in the heart of Old Montreal…a must stop for boaters in the area!

 We have been to Montreal several times, but never loved it.
 In defense of the City, we went in Fall or Winter.
 Summer time in Old Montreal is sooooo much better, as there are a million things going on, most especially at the waterfront, and we took advantage of a lot of it.